mlc-mlapis/docs/src/documentation/cli/available-commands.md

 [[toc]]

+## `region list`

+Lists all available Zerops regions, i.e., the location of data centers where Zerops is operated.

 ## `login`

 Should be used after you install **zcli**.
 You usually only need to log in once per device.